-The Norwegian Knitting Industry Museum is located in an old textile mill in Salhus in Bergen municipality, about 18 minutes from Bergen.
-We preserve the former textile factory Salhus Tricotagefabrik (1859–1989), a national industrial heritage site selected by the Norwegian Directorate for Cultural Heritage.
-Our main focus is on industrial society, and we document, obtain knowledge, research and share knowledge about the buildings, machinery, labour and social history of the textile industry.
+The Norwegian Knitting Industry Museum is located in an old textile mill in Salhus, about 18 minutes from Bergen.
+The former textile factory Salhus Tricotagefabrik (1859–1989) is a national industrial heritage site selected by the Norwegian Directorate for Cultural Heritage.
+Our main focus is on industrial society, and we document, research and share knowledge about the buildings, machinery, labour and social history of the textile industry.
 We also offer advisory services to individuals and volunteers in Bergen on museum-related matters within technology and industry.
 Book collection related to the textile industry.
 Guided tours in Salhus Tricotagefabrik and film.
-Café with home-baked goods and a museum shop featuring products made on our knitting machines.
+Temporary exhibitions in Galleri Salhus.
+Café with home-baked goods and a gift shop with products made on our knitting machines.

 Western Norway Emigration Centre is located at Sletta on the island of Radøy in Lindås municipality in Nordhordland, about 45 minutes from Bergen.
 The centre displays six buildings from emigrant history, including a church, all of which were built by Norwegian emigrants to America and later moved to Sletta.
 Join us as we walk from house to house in the emigrant village and learn about what it was like to emigrate from a life of poverty in Norway over 100 years ago and create a new life for oneself in a vast foreign country.
 Library of books related to emigrant history in Norway.